freeCodeCamp/freeCodeCamp/guide/english/logic/logical-operators/index.md

 | F | F | F |

 ## Negation a.k.a.
 "NOT" (!)
 Returns the opposite value.
-Ex. if P is true, then !P is false, and if P is false, then !P is true.
+Ex. if P is true, then !P is False, and if P is False, then !P is true.
 This is the only logical operator that works on only one input, which makes it a unary operator.

 | P | Q | NOT(P) | NOT(Q) |
 |---|---|---|---|